josuerodriguez70/P1BookCRUD/README.md

 ## Library Book CRUD Web API

 ## Overview
-- This is back-end REST Web API employing MVC Architecture that allows users to View, Add, Update, and Delete books and authors from a library's web-hosted database.
+- This is back-end RESTful Web API employing MVC Architecture that allows users to View, Add, Update, and Delete books and authors from a library's web-hosted database.

 ## Technologies